iameberedavid/Database-Creation-Using-SQL/README.md

 ## Article Publication

 I went further to explain the work process of this project in an article published on Medium.
-Click on this link to find the article: [Database Creation Using SQL](https://eberedavid.medium.com/database-creation-using-sql-4f61a3873bb3)
+Click on this link to find the article: [Database Schema Creation Using SQL](https://eberedavid.medium.com/database-creation-using-sql-4f61a3873bb3)

 ## License